 What is SPAP?

-The Society for Physician Assistants in Pediatrics (SPAP) is a non-profit specialty organization of the American Academy of Physician Assistants (AAPA).
+The Society for Physician Assistants in Pediatrics (SPAP) is a non-profit specialty organization of the American Academy of Physician Associates (AAPA).
 The Society consists of PAs, PA residents and students, as well as affiliate and associate individuals who share a common interest in the art of pediatric medicine.
 SPAP supports members in promoting high standards in the delivery of pediatric health care and provides the opportunity to network with other PAs and individuals interested in the well being of children.

 Pediatrics is the branch of medicine that deals with the medical care of infants, children, and adolescents.
 The upper age limit ranges from age 14 to 21, depending on the country.
 The workers in this field are referred to as pediatricians.